iamarjunsharma/hiring-test/README.md

 ### Submitting

 - Push this repository to github
-- Email justin@tillwellness.com with the location of the repository - if you would like it to be private, then add the github user `litch` as a collaborator
+- Email arjun.sharma@closeloop.com with the location of the repository - if you would like it to be private, then add the github user `iamarjunsharma` as a collaborator
 - I will review the code within 24 hours and we can discuss it in github

 ### Criteria